 - Ease of use.
 The block editor is easy to use and learn.
 I know at first probably you wouldn’t agree with it but it has an easy drag and drop block system and customizing options.

 - SEO friendly.
 Gutenberg has options to improve your website SEO.

 - Extension with Plugins.
 There are many plugins out there that have been created to extend and make Gutenberg easier.

 - More and more plugins are getting compatible with Gutenberg such as WooCommerce and Yoast SEO.

-The future of Gutenberg is based on its development progress, user positivity and high competitiveness of other page builders.
-However it seems that as long as page builders keep improving every day the level will rise and it will be difficult for one to dominate.
+The future of Gutenberg is based on its development progress, user positivity and the high competitiveness of other page builders.
+However, it seems that as long as page builders keep improving every day the level will rise and it will be difficult for one to dominate.